FlowrabbitStudio/flowrabbit-studio/README.md

 ![Flowrabbit](pics/Flowrabbit_Readme.png)

-Flowrabbit is a moden Low-Code AI platform to build UI centric GenAI workflows.
-The core of our platform is our invinity canvas, where you design user interfaces and workflows in one place.
+Flowrabbit is a modern Low-Code AI platform to build UI centric GenAI workflows.
+The core of our platform is our infinity canvas, where you design user interfaces and workflows in one place.